Uterine conditions don’t always cause signs or symptoms, so you may not know about them until you try to get pregnant or you get pregnant.

 - Anemia.
 This is when you don't have enough healthy red blood cells to carry oxygen to the rest of your body.

-- Pain in your belly or your back
+- Pressure or pain in your belly or your back

 - Pain during sex